nathanathan/ContextCommand/README.md

 ## Context Command
 ### A Proposal for a Natural Language Programming System

-The goal of Context Command is essentially become the Star Trek computer where everything the user says to it is a valid command.
+The goal of Context Command is essentially to become the Star Trek computer where everything the user says to it is a valid command.
 The mechanism for building it is as follows, whenever someone tries a command that doesn't work they have the ability to program the system to do what they intended.
 If enough people do this, unknown commands will become rare.

 Increasingly search engines are adding widgets capable of responding directly to queries (e.g. googling "time in Seattle" or "current weather").
 Wolfram Alpha brought this to a new level by building a "computational knowledge engine" with thousands of widgets capable of responding to a wide range of commands.
-Duck Duck Go has taken the step of enabling its users to create customized Instant Answer widgets by submitting them to a github repository.
+Duck Duck Go has taken the step of enabling its users to create their own Instant Answer widgets by submitting them to a github repository.
 By crowdsourcing their community Duck Duck Go has been able to build up [an impressive collection of Instant Answers](https://duckduckgo.com/goodies).

 I propose a "command engine" focused on these widgets in the vein of Wolfram Alpha.
 However, what I propose has two features that I believe are missing in similar systems.